Yakov5776/ultimaterobloxmobilearchive/README.md

 ## How it works

-CSVs are automatically updated by a GitHub action and get dropped at `/csv/`.
+CSVs are automatically updated by a GitHub action from the [Google sheets](https://docs.google.com/spreadsheets/d/1qAN8Eh4iPjO1aECiO1tclTXTLKfCka3StReywLJ3A58/) which get saved at `/csv/`.

 ## Credits